kopia/kopia/site/content/docs/FAQs/_index.md

 The [Getting Started Guide](../getting-started/) provides directions on how to restore files/directions [when using Kopia GUI](../getting-started/#restoring-filesdirectories-from-snapshots) and [when using Kopia CLI](../getting-started/#mounting-snapshots-and-restoring-filesdirectories-from-snapshots).

+#### How Do I Define Files And Folders To Be Ignored By Kopia?

+Files and directories can be ignored from snapshots by adding `ignore rules` to the `policy` or creating `.kopiagignore` files.
+For more information, please refer to our [guide on creating ignore rules](../advanced/kopiaignore/).

 #### How Do I Enable Encryption?

 Encryption is at the `repository` level, and Kopia encrypts all snapshots in all repositories by default.
-You should have been asked for a password when you created your `repository`.
-That password is used to encrypt your backups.
-(Do not forget it, there is no way to recover the password!)
+Kopia asks for a password when creating your `repository`.
+This password is used to encrypt your backups.

 By default, Kopia uses the `AES256-GCM-HMAC-SHA256` encryption algorithm for all repositories, but you can choose `CHACHA20-POLY1305-HMAC-SHA256` if you want to.
 Picking an encryption algorithm is done when you initially create a `repository`.
 In `KopiaUI`, to pick the `CHACHA20-POLY1305-HMAC-SHA256` encryption algorithm, you need to click the `Show Advanced Options` button at the screen where you enter your password when creating a new `repository`.
 For Kopia CLI users, you need to use the `--encryption=CHACHA20-POLY1305-HMAC-SHA256` option when [creating a `repository`](../getting-started/#creating-a-repository) with the [`kopia repository create` command](../reference/command-line/common/#commands-to-manipulate-repository).

 Currently, encryption algorithms cannot be changed after a `repository` has been created.

+> NOTE Do not forget your repository password.
+If it is lost, there is no way to recover it or the files and folders within that repository.

 #### How Do I Enable Compression?